Ensalada de Noche Buena, as prepared on December 24th, 2023.

-Pomegranate: Another of my paintings from 2005 in Phoenix.
+Pomegranate: One of my paintings from 2005 in Phoenix.

 Pomegranate ripens in the late autumn, and possesses many healing compounds.